theoryderailed/derelict-/MODULE-01.md

 *Scale up:* It is actively trying to drag you into the walls.

 **Ace**
-Multiple rewritten crew coordinate against you, or a large section of the ship itself becomes hostile (doors slamming, gravity shifting, bulkheads closing like jaws).
-Escape from this area becomes the priority.
+Multiple rewritten crew coordinate against you, or a large section of the ship itself becomes hostile.
+The current zone may become Hazardous or Compromised.

 ---